ronniel1/go-best-practices/20_unittests.md

 	}{
 		{
 			// test 1
+			name: "simple input",
 			arg1: "a",
 			arg2: 1,
 			want: &Result{Concat: "a1"},
 			wantErr: false,
 			prepare: func(c1 *client1.Mock, c2 *client2.Mock) {
-				// here we prepare the mocks that the module are dependent on. c1.On("Check", mock.Anything).Return(nil).Once()
+				// here we prepare the mocks that the unit are dependent on. c1.On("Check", mock.Anything).Return(nil).Once()
 				c2.On("Add", "a", 1).Return("a1", nil).Once()
 				// ...